 Board of Directors

-Jim Vanderkooy has served as Principal in two Christian high schools.
-From 1987 to 2000 he was employed in a leadership role at Hamilton District Christian High School.
-In 2000, he joined a small group of pioneers who had a vision for establishing the first Christian high school in Halton region – King’s Christian Collegiate, where he served as Principal until August 2011.
+Jim Vanderkooy served as Principal of Hamilton District Christian High from 1987 to 2000.
+In 2000, he joined a small group of pioneers who had a vision for establishing the first Christian high school in Halton region – King’s Christian Collegiate – where he served as Principal until August 2011.
 Jim holds a Specialist’s certificate in Special Education from Brock University, a Master’s degree from the University of Toronto and the Ontario Principal’s Qualification from the Ministry of Education.
-Jim’s job description includes financial development and promotional development and the administration of The King’s Foundation.

 Owen Palmateer is a Business and Financial Consultant who retired from the Royal Bank where he held a number of senior management positions.
 He has served in numerous Christian and community organizations.
-Owen is one of the founding Board members and former Treasurer of King’s Christian Collegiate and continues to act as Controller.
+Owen is one of the founding Board members and former Treasurer of King’s Christian Collegiate.
 Owen and his wife Ruth, a former teacher and vice-principal at Trinity Christian School in Burlington, have two adult sons.
 They attend Compass Point Bible Church.

-Ian Scarlett, B.Com., M.B.A., J.D., and his wife Mary-Cathryn live in Oakville with their three children, two of which attend King’s – Kyle in Grade 12 and Kyra in Grade 10.
+Ian Scarlett, B.Com., M.B.A., J.D., and his wife Mary-Cathryn live in Oakville with their three children, two of which attend King’s – Kyle a graduate, and Kyra in Grade 11.
 Ian has degrees from McGill University and the University of Toronto.
 Ian is a corporate/commercial lawyer and a managing partner of a business law firm, Loopstra Nixon LLP in Toronto.
 Ian has served as a Scouting leader in Oakville for over twelve years and presently is the Group Commissioner of the 1st Trafalgar Scout Group.
 Ian’s family attends Mary Mother of God Church in Oakville.
 Ian and Mary-Cathryn are pleased to be members and serve the King’s community.

 John Lovelock has been a research Vice President at Gartner for the last 8 years and has over 30 years of expertise in Information Technology.
 His daughter Jessica was a King’s graduate in 2009 and currently attends the University of Toronto in the engineering program.
 John and his wife Vesna live in Oakville and worship at St. Ignatius of Loyola.